wp-plugins/appendad/readme.txt

 === Plugin Name ===
-Contributors: AppendAd
+Contributors: FirstImpression
 Donate link:
-Tags: AppendAd, advertisement, placements, ad, ads, adsense, ad placements Requires at least: 2.5
+Tags: AppendAd, FirstImpression, advertisement, placements, ad, ads, adsense, ad placements Requires at least: 2.5
 Tested up to: 3.9
-Stable tag: 1.1.2
+Stable tag: 1.3.0

 Create & manage new ad placements in seconds - no coding required

 == Description ==

-AppendAd is the first platform that enables publishers to create new ad placements anywhere on their website in seconds and in any format, without programmers or graphic designers.
-These placements can be monetized with the publisher's existing ad inventory or through AppendAd's certified ad networks.
+FirstImpression is the first platform that allows publishers create different ad products anywhere on their website in seconds and with no coding.
+The ad products can then be monetized though FirstImpressions's certified ad networks.

 == Installation ==